Garie Beach to Era Beach Coastal Walk

 North Era Beach with Thelma Head in the background

-The views over North Era Beach and South Era Beach, as you make that descent, are superb, and quite similar to the views from the other side of the headland.
+The views over North Era Beach and South Era Beach, as you make that descent, are superb, and quite similar to those from the other side of the headland.

 North Era Campground